-Once the pouch has been created, food comes in at the top, but can't leave the pouch and then leaves the pouch through a small opening called "the stoma," and travel into the intestines where digestion can take place.
+Once the pouch has been created, food comes in at the top, and then leaves the pouch through a small opening called "the stoma," and travels into the intestines where digestion can take place.
 The juices from the bypassed stomach travel down a different part of the intestines, and ultimately are mixed with the food.
 No part of the stomach or intestines is removed.

 There are four effects: restriction, dumping, reduced appetite and malabsorption.
 Every individual undergoing gastric bypass experiences different degrees of each effect.
 All of these effects work together to help a person drastically reduce the calories coming into his or her body.

 The small pouch and stoma mean that a person fills up on much less food.
 For the first few months after surgery, this may be only about a quarter of a cup.
 As time goes on, people can usually eat about a cup of food.